Rayoj/Technical-Assessment/README.md

 ### Technical Assessment

-This repository contains my QA assessment, section A and B questions which includes section B answers, Bug Reports, Test Plans, and Test Cases for the following:
+This repository contains my QA assessment solutions, section A and B questions which includes section B answers, Bug Reports, Test Plans, and Test Cases for the following:

 1. LambdaTest Ecommerce Playground Website(Section A)